Acne is a common inflammatory skin condition and is most common between the ages of 12-19 years. Get all the information you need below.

 11: Choose cosmetics, toiletries and sunscreens that do not block pores, these products may be labelled “non-comedogenic” or “oil free”.
 In the first few weeks of using acne treatments such as topical retinoid and benzoyl peroxide, it may be difficult to apply foundation evenly because the skin may be red or scaly.

 12: Avoid sunburn and suntan – many of the medicines used to treat acne can make your skin more sensitive to sunlight.
 A sunburn that reddens the skin, or suntan that darkens the skin may make the acne less visible and make the skin feel drier.
 However, these perceived benefits are temporary, and there are known risks of excessive sun exposure, such as premature skin aging and the risk of developing skin cancer.
+Use a non-oily (non-comedogenic) broad spectrum sunscreen offering protection from both UVA/UVB, with a minimum SPF 30.

 In some instances, inflammatory acne lesions may form scars as they heal, depending on the individual.
 During the healing process, loss of collagen, which is often referred to as the ‘body’s scaffolding’, at the acne lesion site may result in dips in the skin, also known as ‘pitting or ice-pick’ scars.
 Alternatively, there may be an overproduction of collagen, which may result in raised scars also known as ‘keloid scars’.